Existence of Large deviations rate function for any $S$-unimodal map: Introduction

 \section{Introduction}

-One main objective of the ergodic theory of smooth dynamical systems is to understand long-term behaviors of typical orbits for a majority of systems.
+A main objective of the ergodic theory of smooth dynamical systems is to understand long-term behavior of typical orbits for a majority of systems.
 Much effort has been dedicated to constructing physically relevant invariant measures which statistically predict typical asymptotic behaviors.
 A refined description of the dynamics requires the analysis of atypical, or transient behaviors before orbits settle down to equilibrium.
 The theory of large deviations is concerned with such rare events.
 The Large Deviation Principle (LDP) asserts the existence of the rate function which controls probabilities of rare events on exponential scale.

 It is now classical that a transitive uniformly hyperbolic (Axiom A) attractor supports a unique Sina{\u\i}-Ruelle-Bowen measure \cite{Bow75,Sin72}, and Lebesgue almost every orbit in the basin of attraction is asymptotically distributed with respect to this measure.
 The LDP for Axiom A attractors was established by Kifer \cite{Kif90}, Orey $\&$ Pelikan \cite{OrePel89} and Takahashi \cite{Tak84}.
-For one-dimensional non-hyperbolic systems, after several progresses \cite{Chu11,PolSha09,PolShaYur}, a major advance was made by Chung, Rivera-Letelier and the first-named author \cite{CRT} who established the LDP for an arbitrary $C^{1+\alpha}$ multimodal map with non-flat critical points that is topologically exact.
-The aim of this paper is to treat what is left off in \cite{CRT}: the LDP for renormalizable unimodal maps, notably infinitely renormalizable ones.
-The conclusion is that the LDP holds for an arbitrary $S$-unimodal map with non-flat critical point.
+For one-dimensional non-hyperbolic systems, after several progresses \cite{Chu11,PolSha09,PolShaYur}, a major advance was made in \cite{CRT} which establishes the LDP for an arbitrary $C^{1+\alpha}$ multimodal map with non-flat critical points that is topologically exact.
+The aim of this paper is to treat what is left off in \cite{CRT}: the LDP for renormalizable unimodal maps, including infinitely renormalizable ones.
+The conclusion is that the LDP holds for an arbitrary $S$-unimodal map with a non-flat critical point.